 How Many People Live in Toronto, Ontario?

 Toronto has a population of 2.8 million (2021 census).
 It is the most populated city in Canada with a density of 4,334.2 people per square km.
-47% of people living in Toronto are a member of a visible minority, making it the most ethnically diverse city in the country.
+47% of people who live in Toronto are a member of a visible minority, making it the most ethnically diverse city in the country.
 It is estimated that half of the population are immigrants.

 The population of the Greater Toronto Area is much larger at 6.4 million.
 And the area is growing.
 The city expects to add another 1 million residents in the next 25 years.